United for Change: Deliberative Coalition Formation to Change the Status Quo: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We proposed a formal model of deliberation for agent populations forming coalitions around proposals in order to change the status quo.
-We identified several natural types of deliberation transitions, together with metric spaces where deliberations that consist of such transitions are always successful.
-We intend our model as a foundation for a system allowing an online community to self govern.
+We identified several natural modes of coalition formation, capturing the many coalitional effects that deliberative processes could support.
+We studied sufficient conditions for them to succeed in identifying maximally approved proposals.
+We intend our model as a foundation for the study of mechanisms and systems allowing communities to self-govern.

+To the best of our knowledge, ours is the first model of deliberation focusing on iterative processes of coalition formation.
+The model lends itself to several avenues for future research.

+As we have mentioned earlier in the paper, several technical challenges left open by our work, such as upper and lower bounds on the length of a sequence of compromise transitions and the values of $\ell^*(d)$, have been addressed by the follow-up work of \citet{followup}.
+However, there are many conceptual questions that have not been answered yet.

-Future work includes considering other transition types and identifying deliberative spaces where they guarantee convergence.
-One can also ask whether our positive results are preserved if we impose additional conditions on the structure of the deliberative process, e.g., require new proposals to be close to the original proposals.
+In particular, one can consider natural extensions of the model, such as other transition types or other types of metric spaces.
+Specifically, for each type of deliberation (as captured by allowable transitions), it is important to understand exactly how `rich' a space should be in order to support deliberation success.
+One can also ask whether our positive results are preserved if we impose additional conditions on the structure of the deliberative process, e.g., require new proposals to be `close' to the original proposals.
 We may also revisit our approach to modeling coalitions that support the status quo: we now assume that each agent~$v$ with $X^v\neq\emptyset$ is capable of identifying some proposal in~$X^v$, and this assumption may be too strong for many deliberation scenarios.
-It is perhaps more realistic to assume that some agents start out by supporting the status quo, and then learn about a new proposal $p$ that they prefer to the status quo by observing a coalition that supports $p$, and then move to join this coalition.
-Investigating a model that permits such transitions is another direction for future work.
+It is perhaps more realistic to assume that some agents start out by supporting the status quo, but then they learn about a new proposal $p$ that they prefer to the status quo by observing a coalition that supports $p$, and subsequently move to join this coalition.
+A formal model that can capture this form of preference discovery is a challenge for future work.

+Further afield, it would be interesting to consider a stochastic variant of our model, in which each transition from a state is assigned a certain probability.
+A Markovian analysis of such systems might shed further light on the behavior of deliberative processes.

+Crucially, in our current model agents are cooperative and non-strategic: they share a motivation to form larger coalitions and they truthfully reveal whether they approve a given proposal.
+Yet, agents may prefer to form a smaller group around proposals they strongly prefer to being in a larger coalition that supports a proposal they are lukewarm about.
+Furthermore, agents may be strategic about which proposals to support.
+This calls for exploring game-theoretic extensions of our framework.